sunnysingh/sunnysingh.io/src/posts/server-side-rendering/index.md

 I did leave data fetching out of this example, but note that it is definitely possible to fetch data in our components on the server side.

+### Note: You're not losing out on the benefits of an SPA

+A single page application (SPA) is popular not only for providing quick development time, but also for its client side routing.
+This provides a quick navigation experience for the end user, and is definitely something we do not want to lose when we begin server side rendering.
+Thankfully, you can still choose to use these frameworks on the client side to provide that experience.
+This means that the **initial render uses SSR**, but then **subsequent navigations are like an SPA**.

+---

 ## Using it in the real world

 I hope this story helps explain what server side rendering is and why you would want to use it.
 You're probably wondering *how* to actually use it though.